bbucca3/Canine11/README.md

 ## Usage

-> Search for pets in animal shelters via any US zip code.
+> Search for pets in animal shelters via any 5 digit US zip code.
 Search results are from Petfinder.com API.
+Built with Reach Native, tailored towards iOS.

 ## Development